wlk/reactive-bitcoin-node/README.md

 Requirements
 --------------
-- 64-bit installation of MongoDb
+- 64-bit installation of MongoDB
 - sbt

 How to run
 --------------

 - Enter
-'''
   sbt run
-'''

 - select FullNode or SPVNode